Should I be counting grams of fat, sugar, and calories when trying to burn fat?

 In a word – nope!
 Counting specific grams or calories is not only downright boring, but if you’re eating correctly for fat loss, you shouldn’t have to!

-There are certain situations where keeping track of specific calorie counts or nutrient counts is warranted: If you’re eating “healthfully” but still not losing weight, if you’re an athlete looking to peak your performance, or if you’ve got food allergies or specific nutritional deficiencies.
+There are certain situations where keeping track of specific calorie counts or nutrient counts is warranted: If you’re eating “healthfully” but still not losing weight, (Check out how to restart weight loss) if you’re an athlete looking to peak your performance, or if you’ve got food allergies or specific nutritional deficiencies.

 For best results, keep a food journal for the first week by snapping a picture of your food with your smartphone right before you eat it.

 A moment's review of your week’s meals will very quickly reveal to you the sub-optimal food choices that need correcting.